The National Institutes of Health (NIH) has announced that it will no longer convene the Human Fetal Tissue Research Ethics Advisory Board.

 Tobias continued, “The Biden administration and HHS Secretary Xavier Becerra have dismantled the process of making researchers meet any ethical standards when it comes to harvesting the body parts of aborted children for research.”

-In 2019, HHS had announced that it would no longer use fetal tissue in internal research and would promote alternatives to such research.
-In 2020, under the Trump administration, any proposed fetal tissue research was reviewed by an independent NIH Human Fetal Tissue Research Ethics Advisory Board.
+In 2019, the Department of Health and Human Services (HHS) announced its intention to cease the use of fetal tissue in internal research and to promote the use of alternative research methodologies.
+In 2020, under the Trump administration, any proposed fetal tissue research was subjected to review by an independent National Institutes of Health (NIH) Human Fetal Tissue Research Ethics Advisory Board.